PennLINC/PennLINC.github.io/docs/projectworkflows/ProjectStages.md

 ### 8)	Process & QA imaging data

 If data has not already been processed, this is an important and sometimes time-consuming step.
-We prefer a highly-structured process for image processing to ensure reproducibility using XCP-based modules whenever possible.
-See XCP documentation for further information (this is a bit of a work in progress at the moment).
 Note that a sub-sample (usually n~10) of subject level data should replicated, and the main subject-level derivatives produced by the pipeline should be placed in a read-only data freeze for the dataset.
 For most projects, analyses should only use replicated data that is pulled directly from this data freeze folder.
-See the [Project Reproducibility Guide](/docs/LabHome/ReproSystem) for more information.
+See the [Project Reproducibility Guide](https://pennlinc.github.io/docs/projectworkflow/ReproSystem/) for more information.

 ### 9)	Clearly define inclusion criteria and construct sample in a reproducible manner

 It cannot be over-emphasized how critical this step is, as changes in the inclusion criteria will inevitably require re-doing all analyses as the sample changes.
 Similarly, the reproducibility of results depends on the reproducibility of the sample selection procedure.
 Thus, this step should use code to pull in data from the data freeze folder, and arrive at the final sample by filtering the data using clear QA codes.
 It is a good idea to explicitly go over this step—and the code—with both your replication buddy and the faculty mentor.